 At the end of the service the child or adult is given a lighted candle to remind them to shine like a light in the world to the glory of God the Father.
 We suggest that you light the candle on the anniversary of the baptism to remind you of the baptism promises you have made.

 Yes.
 If you don't already come to St Mary's regularly then it is important that you start coming so that you can begin to learn more about God, Jesus, the Holy Spirit and the Christian faith.
 Baptism is about joining the church and so it's also important that we get to know you, and you us, so that we can support you on your journey of faith.
-We suggest that you come to the monthly Family Service to start with, which is held on the first Sunday of the month at 11am.
+We suggest that you come along either to our All Age service on the first Sunday of the month at 10:00am or to one of our 11:00am communion services where you will be warmly welcomed.

 Yes.
-We ask that you come to at least one Family Service before the baptism so that you can see what happens.
-One of our clergy will also need to see you before the baptism to explain in more detail what baptism means.
+We ask that you come to at least one service before the baptism so that you can see what happens.
+One of our clergy will also need to visit you before the baptism to explain in more detail what baptism means.
 If you are an adult wishing to be baptised we would normally ask you to do an Alpha course, to learn more about the Christian faith.

 We see baptism as the first step of a person’s journey of faith.
 To continue this journey, and so that we can support you, we ask that you come to church regularly, perhaps starting with the monthly Family Service or the monthly Little Lights service for 0-5 year olds.
 Children aged 3-8 are able to join Searchers, our Junior Church, which is held during the morning service on the 2nd, 3rd, 4th and 5th Sundays during term time.